semanticarts/gist/docs/gistStyleGuide.md

 - Lower case
 - Normalized to natural language standards.
 E.g., hyphens inserted, acronyms in all caps, proper nouns capitalized, etc.
-- Examples: *has unit of measure*, *has SSN*, *unit symbol Unicode*
+- Examples: *has unit of measure*, *has SSN*

+### Valid Exceptions

+There may occasionally be valid reasons to deviate from the conventions stated here:

-- In some cases the label may deviate lexically from the local name.
+- Deviation from wording of the local name.
 For example, the predicate `gist:isGeoContainedIn` uses a shortened form of "geographically" for conciseness.
 The `skos:prefLabel` uses the fully spelled out word: "is geographically contained in."

-### Valid Exceptions

-Occasionally there is a valid reason to deviate from the label format conventions.
-Since this will fail the SHACL validation constraints applied to `skos:prefLabel`s during the ontology build and release process, add the predicate to the `gistValidationAnnotations.ttl` file so that label validation will be skipped.
+- Deviation from typographical conventions such as case.
+For example, a proper name in a property label could appropriately be capitalized.
+Since this will fail the SHACL validation constraints during the ontology build and release process, add the term to the `gistValidationAnnotations.ttl` file so that label validation will be skipped.

 ### gist Definition of Title Case